CAD for Mac | Mac-Compatible Software for CAD | Autodesk

 AutoCAD for Mac delivers all the popular functionality of the Windows version and is included in every AutoCAD subscription however has a more familiar interface for Mac users.

 Yes, Autodesk file types are native to the program and not the specific operating system you are using.
-Whether a file is created with the Windows version or Mac version, it utilises the same extension and is cross-compatible on either operating system.
+Whether a file is created with the Windows version or Mac version it utilizes the same extension and is cross-compatible on either operating system.

 While Fusion 360 is no longer available on the macOS App Store, it can be downloaded directly from the Autodesk website, included in every Fusion 360 subscription.
-For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, take a look at our support article.
-(US site)
+For more details about transitioning your existing Fusion 360 downloads from the macOS App Store to your Autodesk account, check out our support article.

-If there is a Mac-compatible version, you will often see a Mac installer (typically a .dmg extension) option when downloading your software from Autodesk.
-For specific installation instructions about your program, refer to the support section.
+If there is a Mac-compatible version you will often see a Mac installer (typically a .dmg extension) option when downloading your software from Autodesk.
+For specific installation instructions about your program, you can refer to the support section.

 Autodesk CAD software is compatible natively with Windows and Mac Operating Systems and some apps include versions for Mobile devices.
 Limited Linux compatibility is available for Maya and unofficial support can be achieved using third-party compatibility programs such as Wine.